kinecosystem/kin-website-docs/docs/documentation/appreciation-module-options-menu-ios.md

 ### CocoaPods

-Add the following to your `Podfile`.
+Add the following to your `Podfile`:

 ```ruby
 pod 'KinAppreciationModuleOptionsMenu'
 ```

-## Using the Appreciation Module
+## Setting Up the Appreciation Module

 ### Step 1 - Create the View Controller

-The initializer requires two parameters.
+The initializer requires two parameters:
-- `balance`: The current users balance of Kin.
+- `balance`: The current user's balance of Kin
-- `theme`: The theme to be used with the module.
+- `theme`: The theme to be used with the module

 The theme options are `.light` and `.dark`.